-Editor’s Note: The opinions expressed in this piece are solely those of the authors and does not represent NextShark’s views.
+Editor’s Note: The opinions expressed in this piece are those of the author’s and do not necessarily represent the views of NextShark.

 “So, where are you from?”